hengshuaiyao/HengshuaiYao.github.io/README.md

 - [Distributional Reinforcement Learning for Efficient Exploration](https://arxiv.org/abs/1905.06125).
 Borislav Mavrin, Shangtong Zhang, Hengshuai Yao, Linglong Kong, Kaiwen Wu and Yaoliang Yu.
 ICML, Long Beach, USA.
 2019.

-Here is the testing performance of a low-quantile $Q_{0.1}$ driving in CARLA (A 3D driving simulator) in a safety-based reward function as we have more and more samples.
-This motivates "Distributional Reinforcement Learning"!
+One cool thing about deep RL is the theory of distributional RL.
+However, why do we need to learn a distribution of value functions at all?
+While the theory of distributional RL is beautiful, it does not answer this question.
+This paper has an interesting use of the learned value function distribution, in particular, for efficient exploration based on the confidence interval computed from the distribution.
+Here is the testing performance of a low-quantile value function driving in CARLA.
+This learns even much faster than QR-DQN, which motivates "Distributional Reinforcement Learning"!

 <div align="center">
 <img align="center" src="videos/carla_dltv.png" alt="hi" class="inline"/>